MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 1. Expand **Step 1: Enable Azure Managed Identity in Azure admin portal**.

    - Select **Copy storage account information**.
 All the information required for migration is copied.
-Send the information to your Azure subscription owner to enable managed identities.
+Send the information to your Azure Subscription Owner to enable managed identities.
 If you want to view the connection details, select **Expand**.

-   - When your Azure subscription owner confirms they enabled managed identities for Azure access, go to step 2 to update your connections.
+   - When your Azure Subscription Owner confirms they enabled managed identities for Azure access, go to step 2 to update your connections.

-1. Expand **Step 2: Update your connections**, and then select **Attempt connections updates**.
+1. Expand **Step 2: Update your connections**, and then select **Attempt connection updates**.
 Wait for the connections to be updated.
-If an error occurs, contact your Azure subscription owner.
+If an error occurs, contact your Azure Subscription Owner.

 ### FAQ